Frequently Asked Questions

 Your congregation or faith community can volunteer, donate, and even sponsor a home!
 Find out about our faith communities opportunities

-How do I become a Habitat sponsor?
+How do I become a Raritan Valley Habitat for Humanity sponsor?

-There are a variety of opportunities for you or your congregation, organization or company to sponsor a Habitat home and make a difference!
+There are a variety of opportunities for you or your congregation, organization, or company to sponsor a Habitat home and make a difference!
 Click here to find out more.